thehydroimpulse/hydrocodedesign/_posts/2014-07-08-effects-of-higher-kinded-polymorphism.md

 published: false
 ---

-After I had posted the first article on [higher-kinded polymorphism](/2014/04/02/higher-kinded-types/), it seems people are particularly intrigued by them within the [Rust](http://rust-lang.org) community &mdash; The [#rust IRC channel](https://botbot.me/mozilla/rust/) gets the question *"Does Rust have HKTs?"* fairly often.
+After I had posted the first article on [higher-kinded polymorphism](/2014/04/02/higher-kinded-types/), it seems people are particularly intrigued by them within the [Rust](http://rust-lang.org) community &mdash; The [#rust IRC channel](https://botbot.me/mozilla/rust/) gets the question *"Does Rust have HKTs?"*, or a conversation about HKTs fairly often.

 I didn't really have any particular goals before writing that last article.
 It simply came out randomly.
-Obviously, that resulted in many things being missed or not really explaining the effects of such a concept.
+Obviously that resulted in many things being missed or not really explaining the effects of such a concept.
 Maybe I explained *what* they are, but you really need to get the full picture.
 Otherwise, you start questioning it's validity, or worse, that "it's just for academia and not useful elsewhere".
 Rust has showed us that learning from the programming language theory community is a *good idea*, not a bad one.

 Rust has decided to lean towards a stronger type system to provide some of it's guarantees.
 Ownership, and optional types are examples.
 However, not only is `Option` hard to work with (and very verbose at times), the implementation for `Result` and `Option`, even though they share a good set of functionality, have been duplicated.
 That's not good.